 - 5.2 An Analysis Scenario can be defined for each Homogeneous Asset Group.
 The name of each Analysis Scenario is specified in the 'Scenario Name' column (Figure 5.1).
-The name specified should be short and concise as it will be automatically populated into the title of the output sheet graphs, should they be used. - 5.3 The Toolkit does not allow the definition of multiple Analysis Scenarios for a given Homogeneous Asset Group.
+As the name specified will be automatically populated into the output sheet graph titles, it should be short and concise. - 5.3 The Toolkit does not allow the definition of multiple Analysis Scenarios for a given Homogeneous Asset Group.
 If the user wants to create more than one Analysis Scenario for a Homogeneous Asset Group, then several versions of the Toolkit (as many as there are Analysis Scenarios) will need to be created.
 Comparisons of the results of different Analysis Scenarios need to be carried out outside of the Toolkit.
 It is good practice to record such results in a spreadsheet that clearly shows: the Toolkit version number, a description of the analysis scenario, the date of the analysis, and the name or initials of the person who carried out the analysis.